vipulnaik/working-drafts/lesswrong/daniel-pink-sales-and-persuasion-masterclass-review.md

 ### Are there other ways of accessing the information without watching the MasterClass?

-There seems to be substantial overlap between thee MasterClass and Pink's book *To Sell Is Human*, so you might want to check that book out and buy it.
+There seems to be substantial overlap between the MasterClass and Pink's book *To Sell Is Human*, so you might want to check that book out and buy it.